cit-bioinfo/WISP/README.md

 ```
 #Example
-d=system.file( "extdata","Example_StarFusion_OUTPUT", package = "SMAP")
+d = system.file( "extdata","Example_StarFusion_OUTPUT", package = "SMAP")
-fusions=SMAPfuz(STAR_FUSION_DIR=d,"hs")
+fusions = SMAPfuz(STAR_FUSION_DIR=d,"hs")
-fusions_filtered=fusions[which(fusions$Combined_adj.pvalue < 0.01),]
+fusions_filtered = fusions[which(fusions$Combined_adj.pvalue < 0.01),]
-fusions_filtered=fusions[which(fusions$Combined_adj.pvalue < 0.001),]
+fusions_filtered = fusions[which(fusions$Combined_adj.pvalue < 0.001),]
 ```

 `fusions` is a data frame containing one fusion per line.
-In addition to the information given by STAR fusion, 4 colums are added : JunctionReads_Pvalue : the p-value of the junction read SpanningFrags_Pvalue : the p-value of the spanning fragments Combined_pvalue : The combined p-value using fishers method Combined_adj.pvalue : The FDR correction of the combined p-value
+In addition to the information given by STAR fusion, 4 colums are added: JunctionReads_Pvalue: the p-value of the junction read SpanningFrags_Pvalue: the p-value of the spanning fragments Combined_pvalue: The combined p-value using fishers method Combined_adj.pvalue: The FDR correction of the combined p-value

 ## 5 Seperate BAM files